rubenhortas/rubenhortas/README.md

 ### 👋 Hi!
 About me:

 - 💻 I’m currently working as a software engineer, mainly with .net, sql and android technologies.
-- 🌱 I’m always learning about programming.
+- 🌱 I’m always learning about programming and computer related stuff.
 - 🔒 I'm now learning (again, a bit) about cybersecurity.
 - 📚 I have some [licenses and certifications](https://github.com/rubenhortas/certifications "my licenses and certifications") too.
 - 📝 I also write in [https://rubenhortas.github.io](https://rubenhortas.github.io "my personal blog on github")